Generation of chirality and orbital magnetization by Stone-Wales-type lattice defects in the Kitaev spin liquid: Details of T-matrix computations

 where $G_0(E)$ represent the Green's function of the unperturbed Hamiltonian at energy $E$.
 In the present case, the unperturbed zero-flux clean Kitaev model Green's function can be obtained by setting a uniform gauge choice of $u_{ij}=1$.
 This reduces the Majorana hopping problem to the hopping problem of graphene.
 Such low energy Green's function is already known~\cite{kot_band_2020} which we use here.
 We here give the details of the T-matrix analysis for different flux sectors, in the real hopping gauge.

 For each flux state we now proceed to give: the defect impurity potential that generates the SW defect with corresponding flux; its projection to the low energy Dirac cones; and the resummed T-matrix result.
+The tilde over parameters reminds us that these results are written in the gauge of real hopping amplitudes.

 \begin{widetext}

 \textbf{Lieb-flux:}

 \textbf{PT-flux:}